 Cold weather means it's finally Chili season!
 We all love a steaming bowl of traditional beef Chili made of chunky meat and red kidney beans.
 They are especially good to have on a cold frosty night with their soul-warming flavors and aroma.

 This recipe is a quick weeknight version made of chicken and white chili beans and is made in a jiffy!
-Using tomato paste and reserve bean liquid makes the broth so rich and thick, you'd think it has been simmering for hours!
+Using tomato paste and reserve bean liquid makes the broth so rich and thick that you'd think it has been simmering for hours!

 It is perfect when you need a quick Chili fix any day of the week without spending too much time in the kitchen.
-You still get all the rich and cozy Chili taste that we all love, but with lighter proteins used.
+You still get all the rich and cozy Chili taste that we all love, but with lighter proteins.

-Olive oil – use good quality olive oil for best results.
-It really makes a difference.
+OLIVE OIL – use good quality olive oil for best results.
+It makes a difference.

-Garlic and Onion- any good Chili recipe starts with a base of sautéed garlic and onions.
-They are cooked until softened and becomes sweet and aromatic.
+GARLIC AND ONION - any good Chili recipe starts with a base of sautéed garlic and onions.
+They are cooked until softened and become sweet and aromatic.

-Bell Pepper – gives the dish a satisfying crunch.
-I used green bell peppers in the recipe but feel free to also use red bell peppers for a sweeter taste.
+BELL PEPPER – gives the dish a satisfying crunch.
+I used green bell peppers in the recipe but feel free to use red bell peppers for a sweeter taste.

 Variations and Additions

-Add more heat - This dish has the perfect blend of spices to give it a mild kick.
-Add some chopped cayenne pepper, hot sauce, red pepper flakes, or green chilies if you want to bring the spiciness up a notch.
+ADD MORE HEAT - This dish has the perfect blend of spices to give it a mild kick.
+Add chopped cayenne pepper, hot sauce, red pepper flakes, or green chilies if you want to bring the spiciness up a notch.